Siege of Przemyśl: First siege

 On 24 September, General Radko Dimitriev, commander of the Russian Third Army began the siege of the fortress with six divisions.
 Dimitriev, after a brief artillery bombardment, ordered a full-scale assault on the fortress.
 The fortress was defended by 120,000 soldiers, under the command of Hermann Kusmanek von Burgneustädten.
 For three days the Russians attacked and accomplished nothing at the cost of 40,000 casualties.

 During the Battle of the Vistula River, Svetozar Boroevic von Bojna's Third Army advanced towards Przemyśl.
 On 5 October, Russian assaults continued, under the command of General Scherbakov, including a major one on 7 October.
 Yet, with Austro-Hungarian forces advancing, the Russian assault was discontinued.
 On 9 October, a cavalry unit from the Third Army entered the besieged fortress, and the main body on 12 Oct.

 Second siege

+A contemporary German illustration of the second Siege of Przemyśl, published in the Illustrated War News on 13 January 1915.